AHryczuk/AHryczuk.github.io/_pages/postdoc.md

 Do you want to pursue novel research at the _intersection of particle physics and cosmology_? <br><br>
 Join me to work on the project related to interconnections between dark matter production and baryogenesis, phenomenology of multi-component dark sectors and much more!

+Some information about Theoretical High Energy Physics group at <a href="https://www.ncbj.gov.pl/en"> NCBJ </a> can be found <a href="https://www.ncbj.gov.pl/en/particle-theory-group"> here </a>.

 Contract:
 --------